 Cloudready is a Chrome-OS fork by Neverware company.
-The company has paid products for Enterprise and Education sector but is free for Home users.
-Meaning that if you want to use their OS for personal use you can do it for free.
+The company has paid products for Enterprise and Education sectors but is free for Home users.
+This means that if you want to use their OS for personal use you can do it for free.

 Chrome OS is a good operating system that spins around Chrome Browser by taking advantage of Chrome OS apps and thousands of Chrome Extensions moreover Android apps are being supported on a few Chromebooks.
 All the forks are similar to what we see on a Chromebook, the only drawback will be functionality like Play Store & Google Assistant won’t be available.
 If you were looking to use Google Assistant on your PC or laptop check out this unofficial Google Assistant software or run a real Android OS on your computer.

 We tested Cloudready build 89 ISO which was just 1.2GB and burned it into a USB using the tool they provide.
 However, you can use any tool like Rufus to make an installation media drive.